dchura/Safe-Queue/README.md

    <tbody>
 <tr>
 <th>
-The list of safe queues in order of cloesness, where the green highlight is close enough to join (one is shown, but there may be multiple)
+Tap on 'CUSTOMER'.
+A list of published safe queues ordered by distance  appears.
+One of more are green, indicating you are close enough to join that safe queue.
 </th>
 <th>
 <img src="./images/screenshots/screenshot_selectqueue_device.png"  title="Safe Queue lines available">
 </th>
 <th>
-Tapping on the Costco opens the screen:
+Tap the on greeen Costco entry, which confirms you want to join the safe queue and offers an optional nickname. 'frank' was typed in as the nickname.
 </th>
 <th>
 <img src="./images/screenshots/screenshot_inqueue_device.png"  title="Safe Queue waiting">